 These tips are simple enough for anyone to apply in relationships.
 The trick is to do them consistently and daily.
 Doing this keeps topping up the “emotional bank account” of your relationship, which leads to more intimacy and sex.

 To see the current state of the emotional bank account in your relationship, take this free relationship happiness quiz .
 Get instant feedback now to see if you are taking each other for granted.

 Doherty makes a vital observation about marriage/committed relationships.
 He says that the natural trend in long-term relationships is for romance, affection, appreciation, and communication to fade away over time, not necessarily because couples start to dislike each other, but because they become too comfortable or unmotivated together.
 In other words, they neglect to make an effort to be their “best selves” with their partners, and they start taking the path of least resistance and falling into bad habits of criticism and defensiveness.
 Too much comfort and not enough positivity lead to boring and tense relationships.

-Doherty explained that while it’s important to choose the right person, it’s also essential to have a strategy, backed by research, to stay happy.
+Doherty explained that while it’s important to choose the right person, it’s also essential to have focus only on your relationship, backed by research, to stay happy.
 His phrase is “the intentional couple,” meaning you need to be mindful of what you’re doing, and you need to have a plan to nurture the positive in your relationship.
 Just drifting along, or getting caught in the business of life, just doesn’t cut it!
 Avoid taking each other for granted.